iksopo/lab6-microservices/doc/report.md

 After killing the account service in 2222, the corresponding service disappears from Eureka:
 ![Eureka_dashboard_2222_killed](img/4-eureka_dashboard_kill2222.png)

-It takes some time to reconfigure, After that, you can ask information to the web service about the accounts without producing any `500: Internal Server Error` (it is caused while Eureka still redirects to the dead service until it realises it is down).
+It takes some time to reconfigure.
+After that, you can ask information to the web service about the accounts without producing any `500: Internal Server Error` (it is caused while Eureka still redirects to the dead service until it realises it is down).